modera/ModeraServerCrudBundle/Resources/doc/index.md

 property - `success`.
 This property can be used on client side to understand if a request sent to server side controller was processed properly or something went wrong.
 When exception is thrown during processing your request an implementation of \Modera\ServerCrudBundle\ExceptionHandling\ExceptionHandlerInterface will be used to convert the thrown exception to a data structure that will be sent to client-side.
-By default \Modera\ServerCrudBundle\ExceptionHandling\BypassExceptionHandler is going to be used.
+By default, \Modera\ServerCrudBundle\ExceptionHandling\BypassExceptionHandler is going to be used.

 ## Hydrating data